Your Police Department

 with compassion for those we serve.

-Since 2011, the Wilton Manors Police Department has been under the direction of Chief Paul O'Connell.
-The Police Department consists of an Operations Commander, six Sergeants, three Detectives, eighteen sworn Officer, and fifteen civilian employees.
+Since 2021, the Wilton Manors Police Department had been under the direction of Chief Gary Blocker.
+The Police Department consists of six Sergeants, six Detectives, nineteen sworn Officers, and seventeen civilian employees.
 Calls for service within the city of Wilton Manors are dispatched by the Broward Sheriff's Office County-wide communications center.